ahrefs/ocannl/arrayjit/lib/writing_a_backend.md

 We output a log line only for comments and array assignments (corresponding to non-virtual node computations), but we log the computed expression structure: the indices, array values, and inline computation values.
 For simplicity and conciseness, we don't log the structure of inlined computations.
 Comments determine the nesting of the `ppx_minidebug` entries: when lowering a `Block_comment`, `Assignments.to_low_level` outputs a `Comment "end"` at the end of a block.
 Comments are prefixed with `COMMENT:`.
 For assignments, we also log the debug information stored in the `Set` construct -- it's the computed expression translated into the `%cd` syntax.
 For processing, the debug information is prefixed by `#` and has endlines replaced by `$`.
 These structural prefixes / infixes are parsed out by `Utils.log_trace_tree`.

+#### Tracing via `stdout`

 Since the CUDA backend can only log to the standard output, it passes `let logs_to_stdout = true` to `C_syntax`.
 This uses `printf`, and prefixes each log line with a kernel run ID.
 When postprocessing the logs, each run extracts its own log lines.
 Simultaneous logging from multiple CUDA devices should still be clean -- without interleaving lines -- because the driver is supposed to dump the logs to standard output at device synchronization points.

+When using the default stream, CUDA would predictably write to the standard output at context synchronization only.
+Unfortunately, it does not appear to be the case with asynchronous streams.
+[Despite the assurance from the documentation, output happens in between CUDA calls...](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#formatted-output) To remedy this, we implement a `stdout` filtering scheme, where all output is captured, tracing lines extracted, and other output printed on the original `stdout`.

 ## Synchronization and data transfers